 Roux: (South Asheville) Traditional Thanksgiving meal, including delicious selections of Roasted All-Natural N.C.
 Turkey with orange-cranberry relish, Baked Ham with peaches and Beam glaze, Sweet Potato Casserole with Pecan Streusel, homemade pumpkin pie, Apple-Cinnamon Bread Pudding and much more!
 Seating will be from 1–8 PM and the cost is $33 Adults and $15 Children 12 and under.
 Located in the Hilton Hotel Biltmore Park.
 Reservations required,

 Downtown Asheville Restaurants Open on Thanksgiving

-Mountain Magnolia Inn Thanksgiving Harvest Dinner served from 1-7pm.
-Five-course prix fixe $50 or a la carte.
+Mountain Magnolia Inn Thanksgiving Harvest Dinner served from 12-7 PM.
+Three-course prix fixe $50 (or five course for $60) or a la carte.
 Children under 12, $25 and under 6 free.
-Executive Chef Chris Brown serving some traditional favorites as well as new creations, all organic and locally sourced when possible.
+Executive Chef Chris Brown serving some traditional favorites as well as new creations, organic and locally sourced when possible.
 Dine by fireside in the 1868 Country Inn.
 Call 1-800-914-9306 for reservations.

 2. Holiday Packages / Places to Stay: See our holiday vacation packages page for the latest holiday vacation packages, deals and specials.
 Also see our list of the bests hotels, bed and breakfast inns and cabin rentals in Asheville and the surrounding Blue Ridge Mountains of North Carolina.
 Make reservations early since we will have lots of visitors in town for the big Thanksgiving Weekend.